tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 * How do you use this API for some common use cases?
 * Are there limitations that partners will want to know about?

-**Pitwall warning:** The engineer might give you a Javadoc and say that all the details are contained within the Javadoc and it's self-explanatory to a Java engineer &mdash; as such, there's not much more to say.
-The engineer will suggest that all a user needs is a Javadoc to understand the API and implementation details.
-For tech writers without Engineering backgrounds, this attitude can be difficult to counter because the Javadoc is challenging to read without a background in Java.
-In fact, just navigating the Javadoc output can be confusing, and you might feel yourself up against the technology barrier, unsure if your lack of understanding is going to make it impossible to write intelligently about the feature.
+**Pitwall warning:** The engineer might give you a Javadoc and say that all the details are contained within the Javadoc and it's self-explanatory to any Java engineer &mdash; as such, there's not much more to say. *All a user needs is a Javadoc to understand the API and implementation details*.
+For tech writers without an engineering background, this attitude can be difficult to counter because the Javadoc is challenging to read without a background in Java.
+In fact, just navigating the Javadoc output can be confusing, and you might feel yourself up against the technology barrier, unsure if your lack of understanding will make it impossible to write intelligently about the feature.
 What does the user know or not know?
 What is common knowledge in the programming domain and what isn't?
-You're at a real disadvantage here, but press the engineer to provide some details.
-Recognize this attitude ("All the developer needs is this Javadoc!" as a red flag to push back on.
+Are engineers even using industry standard terms here?
+You're at a real disadvantage in this situation, but press the engineer to provide some details.
+Recognize this attitude ("All the developer needs is this Javadoc!") as a red flag to push back on.

 One strategy to get the engineer to unravel more detail is to have him or her talk through the code in the sample app, which was presumably used in the demo.
 The demo provides an instance in which the API was implemented toward some end.
-The engineer might have all kinds of disclaimers and notes about how the demo doesn't represent a true implementation or how it's likely not how users will actually implement the API, but at least it's something to go on.
+The engineer might have all kinds of disclaimers and notes about how the demo doesn't represent a true implementation, or how it's likely not how users will actually implement the API, but at least it's something to go on.
+You could also loop in the partner engineers to better gauge the knowledge levels and needs that users will have.

 As you talk with the engineer, you'll find that a lot of times, the engineer who codes the feature doesn't know how the feature should be messaged or pitched, and doesn't have the larger picture about workflows and product implementation.
 Just as you might be unfamiliar with how to actually work with the API, the engineers who created it might not know how partners/developers will implement the API in their particular business domain and use cases.
 Your project engineers know software, but they often don't know the domain or industry where the partners will be implementing the API.